 - The Disclosure Log.
 The Disclosure Log is also available on the Ministry's website, which lists all formal determinations made by the Ministry of Health under GIPA Act, along with the document released.

 - Government contracts.
 The Ministry of Health is required by the GIPA Act to record and publish certain information about some contracts with private sector bodies.
 Part 3, Division 5 of the GIPA Act states that information about contracts worth more than $150,000 between agencies and private sector bodies must be recorded in a register of government contracts.
-Click here for all NSW Ministry of Health contract information.
-Click here for all Health Support Services contract information.
+See NSW Ministry of Health contract information or Health Support Services contract information for more.